eweviwo/central/README.md

 The learning experience for the project covers research development, knowledge management, production management, application programming, project development and others to name a few.

 Contribution from anyone will be guided by standards which will also be openly managed.
-## What is the motivation?

-The founders of this project are [Woxoge](https://www.facebook.com/vdumashie) and [Dziedzorm](https://x.com/ocloothinks)

-We are bred in the city for much of our lives and have found gaps about our own cultural knowledge set.
-This realisation was more than five year ago.
-As much as we will often laugh at our selves over time about our ignorance, we also realised it was not a laughing matter in the big picture and neded to do something about it to be in a place where we can socialise our children in the future.
-We begun to be spurred on by this self awareness, how are we going to socilaise our children.

-Starting the podcast series in 2023, we wrote [a piece](https://eweviwo.substack.com/p/corporate-culture-and-self-transcendence) on why we took this journey.

-Starting this open source project in 2024, we wrote [another piece](https://eweviwo.substack.com/p/open-sourcing-eeviwo) on why we taking this approach.
 ## What problem does it solve?

 The project will increase accessibility to (Ghanaian) Ewe culture knowledge and reduce the mean time to socialise someone or be socialised yourself.